osmfoundation/donation-drive/_posts/2014-11-01-why-you-should-contribute.md

   name suggests, is hard work and requires diligence, but can make a huge difference to the project.

+* Buy a "Hardware drive 2014" t-shirt?
+Proudly wear your support on your (short) sleeve!

 * [Donate money][3] to the hardware funding drive.
 Whatever you can spare will be gratefully received and put towards hardware which is necessary for the continued growth and success of the project.